mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

-> Why❔ It is ambiguous which range should be active on overlapping sizes
+> Why ❔ It is ambiguous which range should be active on overlapping sizes

 #### Number or ranges